LOWER BACK PAIN TREATMENTS

 • Aerobic Conditioning

 Exercises that increase flexibility reduce pain, making it easier to keep the spine in a neutral position.
 Tight muscles cause imbalances in spinal movements.
 This can make the injury of these structures more likely.
-Flexibility exercises for the trunk and lower limbs are helpful in establishing safe movement.
+Flexibility exercises for the trunk and lower limbs help establish safe movement.
 A slow progression of stretching exercises can increase flexibility in these structures and reduce the chance of re-injury.

 Strength